m13salama/Blog/content/posts/Hacktrick23.md

     return new_token
 ```
 ## PCAP
-Giving a pcap file, and you know that the server was DNS exfilterated from a specific IP you need to get what information was leaked.
+Giving a pcap file, and you know that the server was DNS exfiltrated from a specific IP you need to get what information was leaked.
 Just filter the packets with the IP again, decode the subdomains with base64 and that's it.
 ### code of duty approach:
 ```py